Who Should You Hire to Help Sell Your Company?

 Summary: If you’re planning on selling your business for a few million dollars or less, you’ll most likely use a business broker or post your business for sale online.
 However, if your business is worth between $5M-$50M you may want to hire an M&A Advisor.
 If your company is worth $25M-$500M you’ll likely want a boutique investment banker to drive the best outcome.

-Please note: This article was written primarily for business owners with EBITDA above $2M or ARR above $1M
+Please note: This article was written primarily for business owners with EBITDA above $2M or ARR above $1M.
+Not sure if you fit into that category - check out our article on company valuations or try our free valuation calculator first.

 You know your business inside and out.
 It’s your baby, after all—you built it from the ground up.

 But selling your business is a different game with a different set of rules.
-That’s not to say you can’t navigate an M&A process yourself, but it’s a full-time job that requires substantial industry knowledge and M&A expertise.
+That’s not to say you can’t navigate an M&A (Mergers & Acquisitions) process yourself, but it’s a full-time job that requires substantial industry knowledge and M&A expertise.

 This isn’t something you want to get wrong.
 If you’re like most business owners, this is your single most valuable financial asset.
 You only get one shot at selling your business, so make it count!